dbfit/dbfit/README.md

 ### Setting up to build successfully

-The following steps need to be taken from within the VM:
+The subsequent steps need to be followed on the project folder within the VM.
+To get there:

  1. First, ssh into the machine: